How Does ‘Fault’ Work in a Car Accident Case in Illinois?

 How do negligence laws work in Illinois?

 Illinois works on a modified comparative negligence system.
 This means that whoever is found to be responsible for an accident is also responsible for paying damages to the other parties involved based on the percentage of their fault for the accident.

 For example, if you were considered 30% at fault for an accident and the other party was 70% at fault, you would be able to seek compensation for 70% of your damages from the accident.
-However, this is generally limited to if you are 50% or less than fault for an accident.
+However, this is generally limited if you are 50% or less than at fault for an accident.

 What do I do if I was involved in an accident with an unattended car?

 If you are involved in an accident where your vehicle collides with a parked vehicle or other unattended property, you must stop immediately at the scene or as close to it as possible and attempt to find and alert the owner of the damaged car.

 You must give them your name, address, and vehicle registration number.
 If you’re unable to locate them, leave a written note attached in a clearly visible place on the damaged property that includes the same information you would have shared if you had managed to find them.

 You must also make a report to the police notifying them of your accident if it resulted in a total of more than $1,500 in damages, which is likely to be the case.

 What kind of compensation can I expect?

 Car accident settlements can vary greatly depending on the severity of the injury, as well as the type of treatment needed.
 For people who have suffered serious injuries, the settlements are generally much larger, and the topic can be much more complicated than straightforward physical damages.